juxor/afaq/markdown/secH2.md

 That Howl is totally distorting Bakunin's ideas can quickly be seen by looking at the whole of the programme.
-The passage quoted is from item 2 of the _"Programme of the Alliance."_ Strangely Howle fails to quote the end of that item, namely when it states this _"equalisation"_ was _"in pursuance of the decision reached by the last working men's Congress in Brussels, the land, the instruments of work and all other capital may become the collective property
+The passage quoted is from item 2 of the _"Programme of the Alliance."_ Strangely Howl fails to quote the end of that item, namely when it states this _"equalisation"_ was _"in pursuance of the decision reached by the last working men's Congress in Brussels, the land, the instruments of work and all other capital may become the collective property